yvonnapc/js-todo/README.md

 ## Description

 JavaScript Angular JS: Object-Oriented Typescript To-Do List App.
 This application serves as a platform for the user click various buttons that append tasks based on different criteria.
-The tasks are hard-coded, allowing the user to select tasks based on type (Home, Hobby, Work) or priority (High, Medium, Low).
+The tasks are hard-coded, allowing the user to select which tasks they want to see based on type (Home, Hobby, Work) or priority (High, Medium, Low).

 ## Setup/Installation Requirements